top of page

 1. The Role of Cortisol and the Nervous System

-When your body is under stress, it enters fight-or-flight mode, triggering the release of cortisol and other stress hormones.
-While helpful in short bursts, chronic stress keeps your nervous system in a state of high alert, which interferes with nearly every aspect of sexual functioning.
+When your body is under stress, it enters fight-or-flight mode.
+This triggers the release of cortisol and other stress hormones.
+While this response is helpful in short bursts, chronic stress keeps your nervous system in a constant state of high alert.
+This directly interferes with nearly every aspect of sexual functioning.
 High cortisol levels can:

 In essence, the body perceives stress as a signal to survive—not to seek pleasure.
 Over time, this can make sex feel more like a chore than a source of connection or joy.